ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 ## Releases

 Builds are automatically generated from CI.
-Each hour, we merge any changes from `master` into `test-flight`, bump the version, and cut a build that gets uploaded to Test Flight.
+Each two hours, we merge any changes from `master` into `test-flight`, bump the version, and cut a build that gets uploaded to Test Flight.

+Please do not merge the test-flight branch or CI branch into master.